Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks: Formulation of the NG Framework for Non-Relativistic Quantum Mechanics

-In the context of the NG framework, the hermiticity of operators, the canonical commutation relations, and the uncertainty relationships between the position and momentum of a quantum particle in a one-dimensional potential remain to be determined.
-Moreover, the interpretation and determination of the probabilities of finding the particles from the wave functions also need to be determined.
-All these quantities, along with their corresponding SEs, are presented next for the 2G, 3G, 4G, and 5G frameworks.
-Nevertheless, it will be shown in the latter sections that the canonical accumulators and Heisenberg's uncertainty principle can be generalized to the NG framework in the following way:
+In the context of the NG frameworks, the canonical commutation relations, such as between the position and momentum of a quantum particle in a one-dimensional potential, are also important.
+These relations, along with their corresponding SEs, are presented in the latter sections for the 2G, 3G, 4G, and 5G frameworks.
+It has been shown that the canonical commutator relations for position and momentum can be generalized to the NG framework in the following way:

-It will be shown later that Heisenberg's uncertainty principle holds for NG frameworks in the usual way, i.e., $\Delta x \Delta p \geq \frac{\hbar}{2}$.
-The $\Delta x$ and $\Delta p$ are the uncertainties in the position and linear momentum of the particles.
-The validity of Heisenberg's uncertainty principle in different dimensional geometries is verified later, once the definition of particle probability is introduced.
-This is because determining the uncertainties of operators requires describing wavefunctions in a generalized complex-number theory, as presented in the "discussion" section of the paper.
+The generalized commutation relation extends the canonical structure of quantum mechanics to $N$-dimensional geometric (NG) frameworks.
+Unlike the standard 3G case, where $[x,p] = i\hbar$, the commutator acquires a geometry-dependent phase factor given by the $j$-th root of negative unity.
+This reflects the underlying multi-phase structure of the NG formulation, in which the algebra of observables is governed by a set of complex roots determined by the geometry.
+Despite this modification, the commutation relation preserves the fundamental role of $\hbar$ as the scale of quantum fluctuations, ensuring consistency with generalized uncertainty relations across different geometric dimensions.